bleech/visual-regression-tests/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Keep your WordPress websites bug-free with automatic screenshots, daily comparisons, and instant tests after WordPress and plugin updates.
+Find issues before others do – every time.
+With automatic screenshots, daily comparisons, and instant tests after WordPress and plugin updates.

 == Description ==

-Keep your WordPress websites bug-free with automatic screenshots, daily comparisons, and instant tests after WordPress and plugin updates.
+Find issues before others do – every time.
+With automatic screenshots, daily comparisons, and instant tests after WordPress and plugin updates.
 Select the pages of your choice for continuous monitoring.
 The plugin immediately notifies you of any visual changes it detects.

 **Please note:** The website must be publicly accessible in order to set up and run the tests.
 Password protection or any kind of firewall might prevent the plugin from working correctly.